mihailrc/selfDrivingCar/behavioralCloning/README.md

 #### Data processing

 Each image is cropped to only include rows between 30 and 137.
-Removing the top gets rid of irrelevant features like landscape, trees etc and removing the bottom gets rid of the car hood.
+Removing the top reduces some of the irrelevant features like landscape, trees etc and removing the bottom gets rid of the car hood.
 The images are then resized to 32x64.
 Cropping and resizing is performed for both the training images and the images feed from the simulator during Autonomous Mode.

 Data normalization is performed by the first layer of the Model.